-Morphing and Warping for MacMorph Age is an application for morphing/warping images on OS X, such as faces, and save the result to a QuickTime movie.
+Morphing and Warping for MacMorph Age is an application for morphing/warping images (such as faces) on macOS, and lets you save the result as a video.

 Morph Age has most of the latest advances in image morphing features, including Smart Assist and interactive preview.
 It also supports real time prototyping and motion/blend curve editing.

 Morph Age works by allowing you to define curves on one or more images.
 Any change made on the curves is reflected on the resulting image through the corresponding distortion and morphing effect.

 Blazingly fast GPU-based renderingHit play, Morph Age renders in real-time, whatever image size.
 Morph Age has an extremely fast rendering engine that combines CPU operations (optimized for Intel Macs) and GPU, or graphics card, power.
 It enables real-time rendering on mega pixel images still being accurate to sub-pixel.
 Moreover, the latest version of Morph Age even added support for the Core Image library of Mac OS X for filtering, also executed on the graphics card for maximum performance.

 Controlling the morphing animationMorph Age can animate warp curves independently, so that different parts of the image moves at different times (the eyes, then the ears, then the mouth...).
 Also, animation effects are available, such as springy motion.
 Morph Age shows the result in real time, so that you can quickly and easily prototype the transformation.